eranimo/terranova/src/simulation/entity/design.md

 ## Implementation
 - each entity stores its data in a SharedArrayBuffer-backed ObservableDict
-  - this means we have a max number of entities in the system
+  - this means we have a max number of each entity type
 - Render thread reads, Game thread writes
 - event system for handling UI updates
+- relationships

+*Entity events*:
 - add-entity: (type, id)
 - update-entity: (type, id) - when entity fields update
 - remove-entity: (type, id)

 ## Example